galaxyproject/iwc/workflows/VGP-assembly-v2/README.md

 - Hifiasm: use the **Hifiasm trio** workflow instead!
 - Bionano & HiC-scaffolding: same workflows, but run once on hap1, and once on hap2

+### MerylDB trio
+:arrow_right: :computer: **Inputs**
+- Parent 1 data as a collection of paired reads
+> Note: see
+- Parent 2 data as a collection of paired reads

+### Hifiasm trio assembly
+:arrow_right: :computer: **Inputs**
+- Meryl database (from **Meryl Database Creation** workflow)
+- HiC forward reads (R1)
+    - NOTE: if you have multiple .fastq.gz files of R1 reads, then you must concatenate them into one .fastq.gz
+- HiC reverse reads (R2)
+    - NOTE: if you have multiple .fastq.gz files of R2 reads, then you must concatenate them into one .fastq.gz.
+The reads must be in the same order as the concatenated R1 reads!
+- HiFi reads (as a collection)

+:computer: :arrow_right: **Outputs**
+- Hap1 assembly (as .gfa and .fasta) [hap1]
+- Hap2 assembly (as .gfa and .fasta) [hap2]

+:bar_chart: **Quality Control**
+- BUSCO for purged primary assembly [hap1, hap2]
+- QUAST for purged primary and purged alternate assembly [hap1, hap2]
+- Merqury files (as collections) for purged primary and alternate assembly [hic_phased]
+    - plots
+    - completeness stats
+    - QV stats

 ## Export Workflows